FormidableLabs/webpack-dashboard/README.md

 **Windows 10 →** Webpack Dashboard works in Command Prompt, PowerShell, and Linux Subsystem for Windows.
 Mouse events are not supported at this time, as discussed further in the documentation of the underlying terminal library we use [Blessed](https://github.com/chjj/blessed#windows-compatibility).
 The main log can be scrolled using the <kbd>↑</kbd>, <kbd>↓</kbd>, <kbd>Page Up</kbd>, and <kbd>Page Down</kbd> keys.

 **Linux →** Webpack Dashboard has been verified in the built-in terminal app for Debian-based Linux distributions such as Ubuntu or Mint.
 Mouse events and scrolling are supported automatically.
-To highlight or select lines you hold the <kbd>⇧ Shift</kbd> key.
+To highlight or select lines hold the <kbd>⇧ Shift</kbd> key.

 ### API